Valentinles/Vehicle-Portal/README.md

 ###### To run the application you need:
 - .NET Core 2.2

-- If you don't have *Sql server* on your machine you should replace the configuration in *VehiclePortal.Web/appsettings.json* with this code
+- If you don't have *Sql server* on your machine you should replace the configuration in *VehiclePortal.Web/appsettings.json* with this code:
 ```
 {
   "ConnectionStrings": {